The Weight of 'Almost'

 The swing was brutal.
 Not only emotionally — physically.
 His system had been running on focus, adrenaline, and control.
 Days had been engineered around purpose: eat, train, recover, repeat.
 Everything had been built toward one outcome.

-That line mattered because being that close could trick anyone into believing the effort was wasted.
+That line mattered because being that close can trick anyone into believing the effort was wasted.
 It wasn’t.
 The work was real.
 The commitment was real.
 The dream was real.
-And still his results landed just outside the line.
+Still, it wasn't enough.

 Sorrow and Solitude

-“In the weeks following the news that I wouldn’t be going to Italy, I was filled with sadness and tears, but more than anything else, I felt utterly lost and adrift.” ~Ashton Salwan
+“In the days following the news that I wouldn’t be going to Italy, I was filled with sadness and tears, but more than anything else, I felt utterly lost and adrift.”

-People talk about how hard it can be for Olympians to return home — for those who don’t medal, for those who don’t make finals.
-But Ashton learned a different kind of heaviness: returning home prematurely, to strained teammate dynamics, made the loneliness sharper — not as a feeling, but as a lived reality.
+People talk and write about how hard it can be for Olympians to return home — for those who don’t medal, even for those who don’t make finals.
+But not being chosen for the Games carries a unique loneliness, because you don’t get to step onto that stage at all.
+And the next chance isn’t next season — it’s another four years away.

 What to Choose Next